awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. If you enabled logging when you set up the task, you can view the log:

-   1. Choose **Download Log**\.
+   1. Choose **Download log**\.
 A message appears with the name of the folder that contains the log file\.
 Dismiss the message\.

    1. A link appears in the **Task details** tab\.
 Choose the link to open the folder that contains the log file\.